Tinnitus: You can turn down the volume

 - Unique – changing in quality and/or character over time.

 - Difficult to treat with just biomedical therapy.
 Treatment is typically aimed at reducing impact and improving quality of life rather than specifically addressing the actual condition.
-Acceptance therapy, cognitive behavioral therapy, relaxation therapy, and use of distraction/attention diversion are common and effective treatment options.
+Acceptance therapy, cognitive behavioral therapy (CBT), relaxation therapy, stress reduction, and use of distraction/attention diversion are common and effective treatment options.

 - 4 Stages of Habituation